 Development Status :: 4 - Beta

-A Python software (Py) dedicated to the simulation of multi-physical Port-Hamiltonian Systems (PHS) described by graph structures.
+A python software dedicated to the simulation of multiphysical systems in the Port-Hamiltonian Systems (PHS) formalism.

 It is possible to install PyPHS from package (if you just want to use it) or source (if you plan to use it for development).
 Whichever method you choose, make sure that all prerequisites are installed.

 The PyPHS package run on Python 2.7 and Python 3.5 or newer (3.4 is no longer tested), with the following packages installed:

 Please refer to the requirements.txt file for the minimum required versions and make sure that these modules are up to date.

 Additionally, theano is used if installed (for faster numerical evaluation of symbolic expressions).